Music video: 1992–2004: Rise of the directors

-In November 1992, MTV began listing to Chris Cunningham, Michel Gondry, Spike Jonze, Floria Sigismondi, Stéphane Sednaoui, Mark Romanek and Hype Williams all got their start around this time; all brought a unique vision and style to the videos they directed.
+In November 1992, MTV began screening videos made by Chris Cunningham, Michel Gondry, Spike Jonze, Floria Sigismondi, Stéphane Sednaoui, Mark Romanek and Hype Williams who all got their start around this time; all brought a unique vision and style to the videos they directed.
 Some of these directors, including, Gondry, Jonze, Sigismondi, and F. Gary Gray, went on to direct feature films.
 This continued a trend that had begun earlier with directors such as Lasse Hallström and David Fincher.

 Two of the videos directed by Romanek in 1995 are notable for being two of the three most expensive music videos of all time: Michael and Janet Jackson's "Scream", which allegedly cost $7 million to produce, and Madonna's "Bedtime Story", which cost a reported $5 million.
 From this, "Scream" is the most expensive video to date.
 In the mid to late 1990s, Walter Stern directed "Firestarter" by The Prodigy, "Bitter Sweet Symphony" by The Verve, and "Teardrop" by Massive Attack.

 During this period, MTV launched channels around the world to show music videos produced in each local market: MTV Latin America in 1993, MTV India in 1996, and MTV Mandarin in 1997, among others.
 MTV2, originally called "M2" and meant to show more alternative and older music videos, debuted in 1996.

-In 1999 Mariah Carey's "Heartbreaker" became one of the most expensive ever made, costing over $2.5 million.
+In 1999, Mariah Carey's "Heartbreaker" (featuring guest rapper Jay-Z) became one of the most expensive ever made, costing over $2.5 million.

 From 1991 to 2001, Billboard had its own Music Video Awards.